Blue Mountain elaenia

-The Greater Antillean elaenia (Elaenia fallax) is a species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
-It is found in the Dominican Republic, Haiti, and Jamaica.
+The Blue Mountain elaenia (Elaenia fallax) is a species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
+It is endemic to Jamaica.

 Taxonomy and systematics

-The American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy assign the Greater Antillean elaenia two subspecies, E. f. fallax (Sclater, 1861) and E. f. cherriei (Cory, 1895).
-BirdLife International's Handbook of the Birds of the World (HBW) treats the taxa as separate species, the Large Jamaican Eraenia (E. fallax) and the Hispaniolan elaenia (E. cherriei).

-This article follows the one species, two subspecies model.
+The American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy formerly considered it to be conspecific with the Hispaniolan elaenia.
+In 2025 it was split by the IOC and Clements Checklist owing to DNA evidence, subtle physical differences between the two species and more substantial vocal differences.
+It is considered monotypic.

 Description

-The Greater Antillean elaenia is 14.5 to 16 cm long and weighs about 13 to 15 g.
+The Blue Mountain elaenia is 14.5 to 16 cm long and weighs about 13 to 15 g.
 It is a medium-sized elaenia with a slight crest.
 The sexes have the same plumage.
 Adults of the nominate subspecies have a dark olive-brown head with white or pale yellowish lores, a faint white or pale yellowish eyering, a faint darker line through the eye, and a thin white strip in the center of the crown that is usually not visible.
 Their upperparts are dark olive-brown.
 Their wings are dusky with paler edges on the flight feathers.
 The tips of their wing coverts are whitish or greenish white and show as two bars on the closed wing.
 Their tail is grayish or dusky.
 Their underparts are mostly dull yellow with faint streaks or a wash of dull olive or grayish.
-Subspecies E. f. cherriei has a pale stone gray breast and a white belly.
-Both sexes of both subspecies have a dark brown iris and black legs and feet.
-The nominate subspecies has a black maxilla and a pinkish mandible with a black tip.
-E. f. cherriei also has a black maxilla but its mandible is mostly black with a pinkish base.
+Both sexes have a dark brown iris and black legs and feet.
+It differs from the Hispaniolan elaenia in that it has a black maxilla and a pinkish mandible with a black tip while the Hispaniolan elaenia also has a black maxilla but its mandible is mostly black with a pinkish base.

 Distribution and habitat

-The nominate subspecies of the Greater Antillean elaenia is found on the island of Jamaica.
+It is endemic to the island of Jamaica.
 Most are found in the Port Royal Mountains, the Blue Mountains, and the higher parts of St. Andrew Parish.
-Subspecies E. f. cherriei is found in both the Dominican Republic and Haiti on the island of Hispaniola.
-In the former country it mostly occurs in the Sierra de Bahoruco, Sierra de Neiba, Cordillera Central, and Los Haitises.
-In Haiti it mostly occurs in the Massif de la Hotte, Massif de la Selle, and Massif des Montagnes Noires.

-The Greater Antillean elaenia occurs in different habitats on the two islands.
-On Jamaica it is found in the interior and edges of humid lowland and montane forest and in open country with scattered trees.
-On Hispaniola it mostly is found in pine forest but also inhabits the edges of rainforest and broadleaf woodlands on karst limestone.
-In elevation it ranges between 500 and 2000 m on Jamaica and between 500 and 2500 m on Hispaniola.
+It is found in the interior and edges of humid lowland and montane forest and in open country with scattered trees.
+In elevation it ranges between 500 and 2000 m.